ilpaijin/thumbor-upload/readme.md

 #### run

-- from root folder run `make -j init` and open the browser to localhost:8000
+- from root folder run `make -j init` and open the browser at localhost:8000

 ##### VirtualHost example